Jono120/dxp-components/README.md

    This port provides a CMS-like preview showing how the component’s fields (for example, string, SquizImage) are displayed in Matrix.
 It simulates the field setup UI for better context during development.

+---

+## DXP Authentication

+Run `dxp-next auth` in the command prompt or terminal this will open the default browser to authenticate with Squiz DXP.

 ## Create a new component

 To create a new component, start in the `dxp/component-service` directory and create a new folder with the name of your component.
 Alternatively, copy an existing one and adjust the names.